FJortay/DISCO-Collective-Intelligence/README.md

 ## 1. IT Superstructure (Front-office

-DISCO’s front-office comprises three sequential functional modules:
+DISCO’s front-office comprises modules for the three basic sequential functions of collective decision making:

 1. **Forum**
    A dedicated space for discussion and debate, where citizens can share ideas and initiate proposals.